fwupd/fwupd/README.md

 Please [email us](mailto://richard@hughsie.com) if you just want to upload `.cab` files and you would like us to generate metadata for your product.

+### How does fwupd know the device firmware version?

+For generic USB devices you can use a firmware version extension that is used by a few OpenHardware projects.
+This means the fwupd daemon can obtain the firmware version without claiming the interface on the device and preventing other software from using it straight away.
+For closed-source devices a product-specific provider can be used, although this isn't covered here.

+To implement the firmware version extension just create an interface descriptor with class code `0xff`, subclass code `0x46` and protocol `0x57` pointing to a string descriptor with the firmware version.
+An example commit to the ColorHug project can be found [here](https://github.com/hughski/colorhug2-firmware/commit/5e1bb64ad722a9d2d95927e305fd869b4a3a46a8).

 Adding Trusted Keys
 ===================